 Almost everyone knows that the Catholic Church opposes abortion.
 However, few are aware of the long and rich history of the Church’s reverence and respect for human life, and fewer still can explain exactly why the Church cannot change her teachings on abortion.
-It is essential for Catholic pro-lifers to be familiar with the history and reasoning behind the Church’s teachings on this most important subject because of widespread ignorance and the many attempts to undermine it.

 “Catholic theology, which now regards the early fetus as a person, did not always do so.
 The Church first adopted the belief of Aristotle, St. Jerome, St. Augustine, and St. Thomas Aquinas that ensoulment occurs several weeks after conception.
 Pope Innocent III, who ruled at the turn of the 13th Century, made that belief part of Church doctrine, allowing abortion until fetal animation.
 It was not until 1869 that the Church prohibited abortion at any time and for any reason.”

 To begin with, the Catholic Church has never approved of or condoned abortion during any part of its history.
 Various Middle Age‑era theories about ‘formed’ and ‘unformed’ fetuses and ‘delayed ensoulment’ or ‘delayed animation’ were intellectual exercises focused on more accurately understanding the development and nature of the soul, but not on determining the morality of abortions.